 In the financial statements, business-like activities are presented using a modified cash basis of accounting.
-This basis recognizes assets, liabilities, net assets/fund equity, revenues, and expenditures/expenses when they result from cash transactions with a provision for depreciation.
+This basis recognizes assets, liabilities, net assets/fund equity, revenues, and expenditures/expenses when they result from cash transactions with a provision for long term debt and related receivables.
 This basis is a comprehensive basis of accounting other than accounting principles generally accepted in the United States of America.